Colonia Roma: Centro Urbano Benito Juárez

 In the far southeast corner of Roma stands the Centro Urbano Benito Juárez, or Multifamiliar Juárez, a very large apartment complex in the 1940s and early 1950s.
 It was one of several projects of this type by architect Mario Pani, designed to house city government workers and to be semi-autonomous with its own schools, administration, businesses etc. and incorporate as much outdoors space as possible.
 Carlos Mérida’s mural work here was the most important of his career and the largest mural project in Mexico in the 20th century.
 Most of the complex and murals were destroyed by, or demolished after the 1985 Mexico City earthquake.
 Most of the land where the demolished buildings stood has become the Jardín Ramón López Velarde park.

 Cityscape

 The colonia was an exclusive area for the wealthy on the edge of the city when it was built in the very early 20th century.
-Roma started to decline around the mid 20th century and was heavily affected by the 1985 earthquake.
+Roma started to decline around the mid 20th century and was heavily affected by the 1985 Mexico City earthquake.
 In the 21st century, it has revived somewhat as a Bohemian area with restaurants, art galleries, offices and more.
 Today, the area attracts younger generations of artists, writers and urban hipsters, with rents rising once again.